nhcarrigan/general-documentation/docs/contributing.md

 > [!NOTE]
 > Assigned issues that have not had any activity in a week will be unassigned.

-If an issue is already assigned, please look for another issue to contribute to.We use labels to help categorise issues:
+If an issue is already assigned, that means someone has expressed interest in working on it.
+We encourage you to reach out to them and collaborate on a PR together!

-- `good first issue` - These issues require minimal familiarity with our codebase.
-Please reserve these for first-time contributors.
-- `help wanted` - These issues are open to any contributors.
-- `staff only` - These issues are locked to project members/collaborators.
-Pull requests on these issues will not be accepted from outside contributors.
+We use special labels to help categorise issues.
+Feel free to [browse our breakdown of the labels](/labels.md).

 ## Working on your issue